 Last deadline was December 10, 2021.
 Creating gender equality in the field of computer science by encouraging women to excel in computing and technology and become active leaders and role models in the field.

-Last deadline was 4/1/18.
 Dotcom-Monitor would like to encourage and support female undergraduate students who are pursuing careers in computing by assisting them with the rising cost of higher education.
 Each year one applicant will be selected to receive the Dotcom-Monitor Women in Computing Scholarship of $1,000 to support their education and pursuit of a career in computing.

-If renewed, we will post here.
+Last deadline was in December 2021.
 Neukom Fellows are interdisciplinary positions for recent Ph.D.s, DMAs, or MFAs whose research interests or practice cuts across traditional disciplinary boundaries, and has some computational component, whether it be a framing concept for intellectual exploration or an explicit part of the work that is pursued.
 The successful candidate should have a history of collaborative work across disciplines, but still show evidence of independence and initiative.